Netflix Revenue, Usage Statistics & Its Growth Forecast For 2025–26

 Using the Netflix Viewing Stats Chrome extension, you can get an overview of your total viewing time, titles, etc. Meanwhile, you can also view the titles you’ve watched in Netflix Viewing Activity.

-Since its founding, Netflix became profitable for the first time in 2003, with a profit of USD 6.5 million and revenue of USD 272 million.
-It also earned USD 28.76 billion in the third quarter of 2024.
+Since its founding, Netflix has become profitable for the first time in 2003, with a profit of USD 6.5 million and revenue of USD 272 million.
+It also earned USD 45.18 billion in 2025.

 Netflix faces spine-chilling competition from other streaming apps like Amazon, HBO, Hulu, etc. Furthermore, big producing companies like Disney, Warner Bros, etc., are pulling out and setting up their platform.